Turbo Charge Your OKRs With OKR-Dash.com

 • The objective is too short and not inspiring.
 Re-phrase around a customer problem that we're solving which will persuade people to buy more shoes.

-• The first KR needs a specific target.
+• The first example key result needs a specific target.

-• The second KR is a deliverable, which is not a terrible thing to have, but it's over-prescribing the exact discount campaign to run.
+• The second key result example is a deliverable, which is not a terrible thing to have, but it's over-prescribing the exact discount campaign to run.

-• The third KR is just a statement, it's not an obvious clear metric that people would understand.
+• The third key result is just a statement, it's not an obvious clear metric that people would understand.

 O: when customers register for an account, they are in the best frame of mind for spending time inputting all their information and so this is when we should be gathering as much data as possible